jdbener/BennerBot/README.md

 3.5) Extensions: there is a folder called plugins, you can add pluggins to this folder if you want to exend bennerbots abilities.
 There is a file called BasicCommands.java that file contains a simple example plugin.

-(Let me know by email if i should add anything else to this file)
+(Post an Issue if i should add anything else to this file)

 =================================================================================